espressif/developer-portal/content/blog/flash-encryption-and-secure-boot/index.md

 - Next, you need to enable the [Flash Encryption](https://docs.espressif.com/projects/esp-idf/en/v5.2.1/esp32s3/security/flash-encryption.html#flash-encryption) and [Secure Boot V2](https://docs.espressif.com/projects/esp-idf/zh_CN/v5.2.1/esp32s3/security/secure-boot-v2.html#secure-boot-v2) and [NVS Encryption](https://docs.espressif.com/projects/esp-idf/en/v5.2.1/esp32s3/api-reference/storage/nvs_encryption.html#nvs-encryption) functions configuration option on the software and get the signed firmware.
 - Then, if you need to download `custom_nvs.bin` when you download all firmware, you will also need to manually encrypt `custom_nvs.bin`.

 ## Obtain the different keys

-### How to Obtain different types of [Flash Encryption Keys](https://docs.espressif.com/projects/esp-idf/en/v5.2.1/esp32s3/security/flash-encryption.html#pregenerated-flash-encryption-key) ?
+## How to Obtain different types of [Flash Encryption Keys](https://docs.espressif.com/projects/esp-idf/en/v5.2.1/esp32s3/security/flash-encryption.html#pregenerated-flash-encryption-key) ?

 Users can use  [esptool](https://github.com/espressif/esptool) and running the `espsecure.py generate_flash_encryption_key` commands to generate the different types Flash Encryption keys .
 As follows:

-> You can use `espsecure.py generate_flash_encryption_key --help` command to query the commands instructions
+> You can use `espsecure.py generate_flash_encryption_key --help` command to query the commands instructions.

 - Running the follows command to generate the `SHA-256` key